beratergnn/1-todolist-with-js/README.md

+# first App
+* The first application I made as part of the JavaScript training I received.

-# todolistApp
+# screenshot
-my first aplication with JavaScript